Regional sports network: AT&T Sports Networks

 On February 24, 2023, Warner Bros.
 Discovery announced that it would leave the RSN business, and informed its RSNs' teams that they had until March 31 to take their rights back or acquire the networks.
 Root Sports Northwest was not affected, because that channel was majority-owned by the Seattle Mariners.
 This deadline passed with no changes in operations; it was later reported that WBD had been negotiating an agreement with MLB to ensure that the networks would continue operating as normal through the end of the 2023 regular season.

 In October 2023, AT&T SportsNet Pittsburgh was acquired by the Pittsburgh Penguins (with NESN—a sister via the team's parent Fenway Sports Group—assuming day-to-day operations) and renamed to SportsNet Pittsburgh.
 The Pirates later bought a stake in the network as well.
 The Houston Astros and Rockets acquired WBD's shares in AT&T SportsNet Southwest and rebranded it as Space City Home Network.
 AT&T SportsNet Rocky Mountain closed in October 2023, with the Utah Jazz moving to Sinclair Broadcast Group's KJZZ-TV, and the Colorado Rockies foregoing a new television deal and moving under MLB Local Media.

+In 2024, the Mariners acquired WBD's stake in Root Sports Northwest.
+Mariners telecasts began to be produced by MLB Local Media in 2025; at the end of the regular season, it was announced that the channel would close, and MLB Local Media would assume distribution of Mariners games beginning in 2026.